hillaliy/homebridge-midea-air/README.md

 ### Temperature Display Units

-This Plugin support Celsius & Fahrenheit (Default unit is Celcius).
+This Plugin support Celsius & Fahrenheit (You can set the Default unit on Homebridge config).
 Display Units can set in HomeKit app, device settings.

 ### Temperature Steps